-Elections to change the U.S. tax treatment of a business entity tax classification (i.e., alter its tax treatment for U.S. federal income tax purposes) from the defaults discussed above.
+Depending on the type of business entity selected, an inbound investor may be able to change the US tax classification (i.e., alter its tax treatment for US federal income tax purposes) from the defaults discussed above.
 Note, this does not alter the entity's commercial treatment; nor does it necessarily change the way foreign tax authorities view the business entity (although there may be an effect on the entity's ability to access the benefits of an otherwise applicable income tax treaty).
-Such a change in tax classification would be made on an IRS Form 8832, which is informally referred to as making a "check-thebox election."
-At a very high level, U.S. corporations cannot change their default U.S. tax treatment.
+Such a change in tax classification would be made on an IRS Form 8832, which is informally referred to as making a "check-the-box election."
+At a very high level, US corporations cannot change their default US tax treatment.
 However, elections may be made to treat LLCs and partnerships-which both, default to pass-through entities-as corporations.
 A change in tax classification can be treated as a taxable transaction.
-(Some types of businesses, e.g., tax-exempt organizations, insurance companies, certain real estate investment vehicles, etc., are also precluded from changing their U.S. tax classification.)
+(Some types of businesses, e.g., tax-exempt organizations, insurance companies, certain real estate investment vehicles, etc., are also precluded from changing their US tax classification.)